ninambash/COLOR-THERAPY/README.md

 Vanilla DOM

 # MVP Goals
-Start button to start playing the game<br>
+Start button to start playing the game.<br>
-Have 4 boxes in a board<br>
+Have 4 boxes in a board.<br>
-Add set Timer function to make colors move from one box to the other <br>
+Add set Timer function to make colors move from one box to the other.<br>
-add event listeners for a player to click the colors they saw<br>
+Add event listeners for a player to click the colors they saw.<br>
+Start the game with memorising one color then advancing to more colors as the player keeps getting better.<br>
+Change the H1 to update the player to reflect correct or not correct.<br>
-Add win function <br>
+Add win function to check if the player picked the correct colors.<br>
-Reset button <br>
-Start button disappear when the game is playing<br>
+Make start button disappear when the player starts playing and re-appear when the round is over.<br>
-change the H1 to reflect correct or not correct<br>
+Make a function for reset button to restart the game as opposed to reload <br>